 ANSWER: We follow Prince George’s Schools cancellation policy, so if they are closed, so are we.
-If we are closed due to weather, and it’s likely to happen if you are taking classes during the winter months, your class will move to the next week and we will contact you through the Student Forums on what you need to work on that week.
+If we are closed due to weather, especially likely during the winter months, your class will move to the next week.
+We will update our social media properties and/or activate the email mailing list with closure announcements.
+Please check the Student Forums for what you need to work on that week.

 Q: What is your Cancellation and Refund policy?

 ANSWER: Registrations for group classes, private lessons, and special seminars are non-refundable and non-transferable after 5 days before the 1st day of class.
 For more information about special considerations, please review our full Refund Policy.

 Q: What is your policy on NSF Checks?

 ANSWER: If we receive a check that does not have sufficient funds, the fee will be the amount owed plus the bank fee of $36.

 Q: What is the Applewoods policy regarding using recording devices?

 ANSWER: The use of cell phones, cameras, camcorders, voice recorders or any other type of recording device is not permitted without explicit written and signed permission from an Applewoods instructor.
 We also require all cell phones be turned off while in either the classroom or yard so you can focus on training your dog or learn by watching other students.